-Angelica Holmes, Camp Founder Girls Director/ Executive Director
+Angelica Holmes, Director of Operations/ Camp Founder Girls Director

 Growing up, Angelica had the opportunity to go to summer camp.
 Her family couldn’t afford to send her, but she was sponsored by an anonymous donor at her church, to whom she is forever grateful.
 Her summers at camp were not only some of her fondest memories but also some of her most formative experiences.
 The camp is where she saw her leadership potential flourish into the actual experience, and it is where she was exposed to girls who were so different from her yet shared an inexplicable bond as they pushed themselves to get outside of our comfort zones.